Slip and Fall Accidents at Stop & Shop Supermarket

 Gerald J. Noonan is an experienced Owner Negligence and Premises Liability attorney with more than 30 years of legal and trial experience.
 Over the course of these three decades attorney Noonan has helped countless accident victims receive the financial compensation they deserve.
 Attorney Noonan has successfully battled insurance companies for years.
 They know it is our job to make sure property holders are held accountable for their negligence and when you hire an attorney with a solid reputation, insurance companies know they need to take you seriously.

 No matter where you are located, we are just a phone call away.
-Call the Boston Injury Lawyer now to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to pursue civil justice.
+Call the experienced slip and fall accident attorneys now to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to pursue civil justice.
 You can also click here to use our Free Case Evaluation Form.

 We offer a free, no-obligation legal consultation to help you understand your rights and the value of your case.